tbp.monty.frameworks.models#

 - required_symmetry_evidence: number of steps with unchanged possible poses

-to classify an object as symetric and go into terminal condition.
+to classify an object as symmetric and go into terminal condition.

 - Model Attributes: